Kepler Interactive: History

-Kepler is highly selective, “evaluating an average of 1,400 projects per year and signing only two or three”, claims Alexis Garavaryan, who also states the publisher sets itself apart by financing projects with modest budgets but with “high-quality visuals and innovative game mechanics”.
-Unlike most publishers, who finance a title in exchange for varying degrees of control over its development, he asserts Kepler never imposes decisions on the teams.
-François Meurisse, COO and co-founder of Sandfall, highlighted it was this creative freedom promised by Kepler that prompted their team, which had received offers from a few major publishers, to sign with them instead.
+Alexis Garavaryan claims Kepler to be highly selective as to the titles it publishes.
+It evaluates an average of 1,400 projects per year and signs “only two or three”.
+He also states the firm sets itself apart by financing projects with modest budgets but with high-quality visuals and innovative game mechanics.
+Unlike most publishers, who finance a title in exchange for varying degrees of control over its development, Garavaryan asserts Kepler never imposes decisions on the development studios it partners with.
+François Meurisse, COO and co-founder of Sandfall Interactive, highlighted it was this promise of creative freedom on Expedition 33 that prompted the team, which had received offers from more prominent publishers in the industry, to sign with Kepler instead.

+Kepler generated a gross revenue of $50 million in FY2022 in the wake of Sloclap's Sifu and Ebb Software's Scorn, the first titles published by the company.
+It was not a profitable year however, as the company operated at a loss; as was the case in the following two fiscal years.
+In 2025, with the release of Sloclap's Rematch and most notably Sandfall's commercial smash Clair Obscur: Expedition 33, the young publisher generated a record gross revenue of $305m (a 522% increase from the $49m generated in FY2024) and gross profit of $193m (a 565% increase from $29m in FY2024).
+With an operating profit of $128m and profit after tax of $108m (up from an operating loss of $16m and a loss after tax of $38m the previous year), FY2025 marked Kepler's first profitable year since its foundation.